 Alternatively, you may collect a 4G portable Wi-Fi from Changi Airport.

 One of the best things about being in Singapore is undoubtedly the food.
 Being multi-ethnic and heritage, Singapore has a wide variety of local delicacy to offer!
 Nevertheless, choosing to eat out a restaurant can be a costly affair.
 A 3-course meal can easily set you back several hundred dollars, especially if you add a nice bottle of wine or two to the bill.

 As pricey as Singapore can be, you can actually still eat delicious food without paying a bomb for your meal.
 Even without street food vendor like in Thailand or Vietnam, there are hawker centers and food courts around with each dish costs you as little as S$4-S$6.
 The best part is, there is much more variety of food to choose from than eating in a restaurant!

 Drinking in Singapore

-Alcohol is heavily taxed in Singapore and it is always the cost of alcohol that people remember during a Singapore budget trip.
-The average beer in a bar will set you back around S$10-S$15, while a bottle of house wine in a restaurant will start at around S$60 and if you want to indulge in fancy cocktails in one of Singapore’s roof-top bars, expect to fork out around S$20 per drink!
+Alcohol is heavily taxed in Singapore!
+An average beer in a bar will set you back around S$10-S$15, while a bottle of house wine in a restaurant will start at around S$60++ and if you want to indulge in fancy cocktails in one of Singapore’s roof-top bars, expect to fork out around S$20++ per drink.

 If you are looking for ways to save money on alcohol in Singapore, you may head to hawker centers for a large bottle of Tiger that costs around S$6-S$7.
 Also, instead of purchasing alcohol in overprices nightclubs, you can also pick up alcohol at lower price in the supermarkets or 7-Eleven.
 Then head to the Singapore river for epic views over the city.